maxhbr/LDBcollector/md/Zlib.md

                         "conditions": {
                             "_id": "conditions/55",
-                            "name": "Correctly indicate the origin of the software in question", "type": "OBLIGATION",
+                            "name": "Correctly indicate the origin of the software in question", "type": "OBLIGATION"
-                            "description": ""
                         },
                         "description": "If used in a product, it would be nice to include an acknowledgement in the product documentation, but it is not required."
                     },
                     {
-                        "summary": "",
                         "actions": [
                             {
                                 "_id": "actions/3",
-                                "name": "Modify the obtained source code.",
+                                "name": "Modify the obtained source code."
-                                "description": ""
                             },
                             {
                                 "_id": "actions/13",
-                                "name": "Distribute the object code generated from the modified source code", "description": ""
+                                "name": "Distribute the object code generated from the modified source code" },
-                            },
                             {
                                 "_id": "actions/14",
-                                "name": "Distribute the generated binaries from modified source code", "description": ""
+                                "name": "Distribute the generated binaries from modified source code" },
-                            },
                             {
                                 "_id": "actions/89",
-                                "name": "Distribute the executable generated from the modified source code", "description": ""
+                                "name": "Distribute the executable generated from the modified source code" }
-                            }
                         ],
                         "conditions": {